Skip to content

 We vacuum out old, rat-fouled, water-damaged or fibreglass ceiling insulation across Brisbane and SE Queensland, then top over or replace it.
 Cellulose can be vacuumed out and reinstalled.
 Fixed price, no deposit.

 Half the time, removal isn’t even necessary.
 If the old stuff is dry and clean we just pump straight over it.
-I’ll get up in your roof and tell you honestly which way is the better value before you spend a cent.
+I’ll get up in your roof and tell you which way is the better value before you spend a cent.

 One skip, one job